The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Symphony Host Halo Profiles

-The PPSD mass profiles reveal a systematic deviation between the lower-mass (LMC, Milky-Way, and Group) and higher-mass (L-Cluster and Cluster) \textit{Symphony} suites.
-This separation likely arises due to significant differences in host halo density and velocity dispersion profiles between the lower-mass and higher-mass suites, which are apparent in Figure~\ref{fig:density_velocity}. \citet{Nadler_2023} show that these groups of \textit{Symphony} suites also differ in terms of their underlying host halo mass accretion histories (MAHs), which are known to correlate with halo density profiles (e.g., \citealt{dalal2010origindarkmatterhalo,Ludlow_2013}).

 We understand the difference between PPSD profiles as a function of radius and enclosed mass in Figure~\ref{fig:ppsd_profiles} as follows.
 When plotting PPSD profiles in Eulerian coordinates (i.e., as a function of radius), dynamical relaxation processes such as phase mixing and violent relaxation tend to smooth out profile differences to produce more universal behavior; in other words, a given radius generally contains contributions from multiple overlapping mass shells that have crossed and mixed during halo evolution.
-However, when plotting PPSD profiles in Lagrangian coordinates (i.e., as a function of enclosed mass), each mass shell retains memory of its specific accretion and collapse history, making the PPSD profile more sensitive to detailed differences in hosts' MAHs.
+However, when plotting PPSD profiles in Lagrangian coordinates (i.e., as a function of enclosed mass), each mass shell retains the memory of the halo’s specific accretion and collapse history.
+This contrasts with averaging at a fixed Eulerian radius, which smooths out these halo-to-halo differences.
+Consequently, plotting in Lagrangian coordinates increases the PPSD profiles' sensitivity to differences in host MAHs.

 Figure~\ref{fig:ppsd_slope} shows the logarithmic slope of the PPSD profiles as a function of radius for each suite, compared to the single power-law behavior predicted by the secondary infall model of \cite{1985ApJS...58...39B}, $Q_r \propto r^{-1.875}$.
 We find that the PPSD profiles for each suite do not follow an exact power law, but tend to be shallower than $-1.875$ in the innermost and outermost regions, and steeper than $-1.875$ in the intermediate range, $0.01 R_{\rm vir} \lesssim r \lesssim 0.1 R_{\rm vir}$.
-Interestingly, these PPSD slope profiles are much largely independent of suite mass, which suggests that halos of different masses have similar PPSD shapes.
+Interestingly, these PPSD slope profiles are much largely independent of suite mass, which suggests that haloes of different masses have similar PPSD shapes.